 Insect pests also have different signals.
 Take bedbugs as an example; the most obvious sign of a bedbug infestation are the often painful bites they will leave on your skin.

 Whereas mysterious holes appearing in your clothing or soft furnishings are apparent signs of a clothes moth problem.
+An anti moth spray can remove all your moth troubles.

 Pest Control Products